Voldemorten/kyu_pattern_recognition/assignment_1/Pattern Recognition - Assignment 1.md

 As expected this gives us a better fit, when computing R-squared: $$R^2=0.2993$$, because we don't have to set alpha manually.
 As this is just slightly better (and assuming the theta computed by the normal equation is correct), it's concluded that our approach above is correct.

-Both of the success rates are rather low, so maybe we need to look into data preparation.
+Both of the success rates are rather low, but keep in my this is a linear regression.
+The results might be much better if we used polynomial regression, but that is out of scope for this assignment.

-To do:

-Validation, we don't use it.

-How to get a better fit